-Born in Mexico City, he moved to the US in 1978, and since 1995, his two homes have been San Francisco and Mexico City.
+Born in Mexico City, he moved to the US in 1978, and since 1995, his three homes have been San Francisco, Mexico City and the "road".

 His performance work and 21 books have contributed to the debates on cultural, generational, and gender diversity, border culture and North-South relations.

 His art work has been presented at over one thousand venues across the US, Canada, Latin America, Europe, Russia, South Africa and Australia.
 A MacArthur Fellow, USA Artists Fellow, and a Bessie, Guggenheim, and American Book Award winner, he is a regular contributor to newspapers and magazines in the US, Mexico, and Europe and a contributing editor to The Drama Review (NYU-MIT), the Performance Art Week Journal of the Venice Biennale, and emisférica, the publication of the Hemispheric Institute of Performance and Politics (NYU).